Accused 9/11 conspirator kicked out of Guantanamo hearing again

 Pohl ordered that Binalshibh be escorted back to his cell until the hearing resumes on Thursday.

-Bogdan, was questioned for more than four hours by defence counsel about how he runs the prison and his denials of special requests for attorney-client visits.
+Bogdan, was questioned for more than four hours by defense counsel about how he runs the prison and his denials of special requests for attorney-client visits.

 Binalshibh's attorney, Lieutenant Commander Kevin Bogucki, filed a special motion Wednesday afternoon to allow his client to testify about his prison conditions.